vanitakalai/Amazon-Reviews/README.md

 Amazon Reviews
 ==============================

-Using text from Amazon reviews to predict ratings
+Using text from Amazon reviews to predict ratings.
+This is a multilabel classification problem.

+See /notebooks for implementation of the model through jupyter notebook and Google Colab.
+See /reports for detailed write-up of the project.

+The /src folder includes source code required to download and clean the dataset but does not include code to run the models.
+This has so far only been implemented in Google Colab due to the need for a GPU.

 Project Organization
 ------------